Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 Arsenic

-Arsenic is a naturally occuring element in rock and is sometimes found in deep private wells.
 Unfortunately, it is harmful to humans and can even lead to cancer.
 Studies show that industrial waste containing arsenic is the leading cause of such contamination in groundwater.

 Lead

-Groundwater is the most consumed natural resource on the planet, so much so that the survival of humankind depends on it.
-Knowing about its origin and how it works beneath the earth’s surface will help you consume water more responsibly.
+Hopefully, knowing about its origin and how it works beneath the Earth’s surface will help you consume water more responsibly.
 It’ll also help you keep your private well healthy and running.

 Like any other natural source, it has limits, and regulating its usage will ensure a lifetime of fresh water supply without any interruption.